The Thing Called Love: Production

 The film focuses on the songwriters rather than the performers.
 "It's a different kind of crowd," said Bogdanovich.
 "More cerebral, less about the glitz."

-The film features cameos from Trisha Yearwood, Pam Tillis and Kevin Welch.
-River Phoenix wrote two songs including "Lone Star State of Mine"; Dermot Mulroney wrote one, and Sandra Bullock wrote lyrics for the song she performed.
+It features cameos from Trisha Yearwood, Pam Tillis and Kevin Welch.
 Bogdanovich admitted the film had some similarities to Fame and Flashdance movies that became "kind of a genre of its own...
-We tried to play by the rules of that. {But} we also tried to play against that -- we tried to make it different from that kind of movie.
+We tried to play by the rules of that.
+[But] we also tried to play against that -- we tried to make it different from that kind of movie.
 We tried to walk a sometimes difficult tightrope."

 Soundtrack

 The film's soundtrack features twelve songs, all done by various country artists.

+River Phoenix wrote two songs including "Lone Star State of Mine"; Dermot Mulroney wrote one, and Sandra Bullock wrote lyrics for the song she performed.
+However, "Lone Star State of Mine" was not included on the soundtrack album for the film.
+In an August 1993 issue, journalist Malissa Thompson from Seventeen described Phoenix's singing as sounding amazingly urgent and sweet, although underscored with anger.